douchuan/rmt/z_notes.md

+edl
+PSW
+codes of localattestation, remoteattestation how run ?
+Intel official docs of SGX
+linux-sgx-sdk codes of localattestation, remoteattestation supported compiler?

 Secure remote computation (Figure 1) is the problem of executing software on a remote computer owned and maintained by an untrusted party, with some integrity and confidentiality guarantees.
 In the general setting, secure remote computation is an unsolved problem.
 Fully Homomorphic Encryption [61] solves the problem for a limited family of computations, but has an impractical performance overhead [140].

 todo: 进一步看看, Fully Homomorphic Encryption